 Iron deficiency anemia

 Iron deficiency anemia is a common blood disorder that occurs when red blood cell counts are low due to a lack of iron.
-The Anemia and Red Blood Cell Disorders Program at Children’s Hospital Boston provides comprehensive treatment and management of iron deficiency anemia.
+Red blood cells need iron to produce a protein called hemoglobin that helps them carry oxygen from the lungs to all the parts of the body.

-- Iron deficiency is the most common cause of anemia in otherwise healthy children in the United States.
+Iron deficiency anemia is the most common type of anemia in otherwise healthy children.

 What are the symptoms of iron deficiency anemia?

 The most common symptoms of iron deficiency anemia include: